w3c/wai-intro-wcag/translations.md

 ## Types of Translations

-W3C provides two types of translations:
+Two types of translations are listed on this page:

 -   [Authorized Translations](http://www.w3.org/2005/02/TranslationPolicy) follow a formal review process and are endorsed by W3C.
 -   [Unofficial translations](http://www.w3.org/Consortium/Translation/#auth) are not reviewed and are not endorsed by W3C.